Azure-Samples/Cognitive-Services-Voice-Assistant/samples/clients/csharp-dotnet-core/voice-assistant-test/README.md

 In order to set a turn to bootstrapping mode,in Test Configuration file set the ExpectedResponses field to either null or empty or dont specify it in the

-In this mode,tool captures all the bot responses ,doesnt perform any validations and sets the test to pass
+In this mode,tool captures all the bot responses ,doesnt perform any validations and sets the test to pass.

-## Running tests in an Azure DevOps pipeline
+### Running tests in an Azure DevOps pipeline

+### Custom Commands
+### Custom Speech Recognition
+### Custom TTS voices